+In GFORMULA Macro Version 4.0, we use the macro parameter compevent_cens to indicate whether competing events are handled as a censoring event or not.

+When competing risk events are considered censoring events (i.e., the algorithm targets the controlled direct effect), the user should set the parameter compevent_cens to be 1.
+In this example, compevent=CVD_death, censor=cens, compevent_cens=1, outc=cancer_death.

-When competing risk events are considered censoring events, th parameter If competing risk events are not to be treated as censoring events, this parameter must be assigned the name of this time-varying indicator in the input data set (data).
-As above, risk estimates in this case will be a function of the discrete hazard for competing risk conditional on past treatment and covariates.
-Here, if a competing risk event occurs between interval k and k+1 covariate measurements then outc must be coded as missing and this must be the last record in the data for that subject.
+If competing risk events are not to be treated as censoring events (i.e., the algorithm targets a total effect), the user should set the parameter compevent_cens = 0.
+Risk estimates in this case will be a function of the discrete hazard for competing risk conditional on past treatment and covariates.

+For details on competing events, see Young et al. (2020).
+For details on implementing natural course risk via IP weighting, see Chiu et al (2022).

 outctype=conteofu or bineofu

 The continuous or binary outcome at the end of follow-up is specified in the parameter outc.
 The value of outc will only be used for records with time= timepoints-1, and ignored for records with any other value of time.
 As above, if a subject is censored between interval k and k+1 covariate measurements for any time=k then this should be the last record in the data for that subject.
-In this case, these subjects will contribute to estimating the covariate densities (see Outline of the Algorithm above)
+In this case, these subjects will contribute to estimating the covariate densities (see Outline of the Algorithm above).
+Unlike survival outcomes that users can have an option on how to handle competing events, for continuous or binary end of follow up outcomes, competing events are treated as a censoring event (compevent_cens=1).

 Example of the g-formula macro call

 We now illustrate the general structure of the g-formula macro call through a simple example with input data set “sample”, id the name of a variable in the data set “sample” containing the subject identifier “id”, time the name of a variable in the data set “sample” containing the follow-up time index “time”(here id and time happen to have the same name as the macro parameter but do not have to) and timepoints=6.
 The file example1.sas is a sample dataset.
 This calls the GFORMULA macro.
 The outcome is the time-varying indicator from diabetes “dia”, thus we set outctype=binsurv.
 Here “dead” is the name of a variable in the data set “sample containing a time varying indicator of death from a competing risk.
-The call assigns this variables name to the macro parameter comprisk in order to estimate effects on the scale of the subdistribution cumulative incidence function (see Sections Overview and Outline of the Algorithm).
+The call assigns this variables name to the macro parameter compevent in order to estimate effects on the scale of the subdistribution cumulative incidence function (see Sections Overview and Outline of the Algorithm).
 We wish to adjust for potential baseline confounding by age (fixedcov=baseage) as well as the time- varying covariate hypertension (cov1=hbp).
 The treatment/exposure is time-varying physical activity (cov2=act).
 To guarantee that rerunning the code yields the same results we set seed=9458.
 We select inttype1=2 to estimate the risk of diabetes under a threshold intervention on exercise such that all subjects “exercise at least 30 minutes per day” (see Table 3 below).

 The main components of the call to the GFORMULA macro are as follows.
 Notice that every parameter must be followed by a comma.